em-foundation/emscope/README.md

 ```

 > [!NOTE]
-> By convention, you'll publish new captures created with `emscope grab` and refined with `emscope scan` within a **Git** repo.&thinsp; At a minimum, you'll commit the `capture.yaml` and `analysis.yaml` files described earlier as well as the (large) `emscope-capture.zip` generated here.
+> You'll publish new captures created with `emscope grab` and refined with `emscope scan` within a **Git** repo.&thinsp; At a minimum, you'll commit the `capture.yaml` and `analysis.yaml` files described earlier as well as the (large) `emscope-capture.zip` generated here.
 >
-> Owners of the repo will often prescribe other required artifacts (such as a `README`) as well as naming conventions for the capture directory itself.&thinsp; The repo will _not_ in general retain generated `.jls` files &ndash; which clients can always reproduce with `emscope view` after cloning.
+> Repo owners will often prescribe other required artifacts (such as `ABOUT.md`) as well as naming conventions for the capture directory itself.&thinsp; The repo will _not_ retain generated `.jls` files &ndash; which clients can always reproduce with `emscope view` after cloning.

 ### 🟠&ensp;scoring energy efficiency &emsp; <p align="right"><sup><a href="#toc">top ⤴️</a></sup></p>